Joint Universal Credit claims for couples

 If you’re worried about joint Universal Credit payments

-Relying on a single joint payment may cause problems for some couples.
+Relying on a single joint payment might cause problems for some couples.

 If your partner has mental health problems or misuses drugs or alcohol, this could also lead to them taking money you’ve set aside for essentials or to overspending erratically.